jdevfullstack/PureBasic/README.md

 1. Fork the repo!
 2. Then, made changes and create a pull request.
 I'm happy you contribute!
-3. In case you don't want to fork this, please star this if you find this informative.
+3. If not fork, just please star this.
 Thanks!

 ## License
 MIT - the permissive license